nomokazu/linking-attack-poc/README.md

 ## Data Saving

-The data recorded by this PoC is stored in the "data" and "result" folders for each experiment number.
+The data recorded by this PoC implementation is stored in the "data" and "result" folders for each experiment number.

 # Simulation